Nmap 7.95 scan initiated Wed Jul 16 16:27:04 2025 as: /usr/lib/nmap/nmap --privileged -sC -sV -Pn -oN ./nmap.txt 10.10.11.133

 A portable, extensible, open-source platform for managing containerized workloads and services, that facilitates both declarative configuration and automation.
 It has a large, rapidly growing ecosystem.
 Kubernetes services, support, and tools are widely available.

-.
-Visiting the service in Firefox returns an HTTP 403 with a JSON
+TCP 8443 is the default starting port for the API server in minikube.
+Visiting the service in Firefox returns an HTTP 403 with a JSON body:

 kubectl --server https://10.10.11.133:8443 get pod